Why Edward Snowden Matters

 “For any president to align himself with Snowden’s approach in this controversy would carry an incredible cost to the spirit and morale of the intelligence community.”

 Dislike for Snowden goes beyond politics as well.
 In an interview, Microsoft founder Bill Gates expressed to Rolling Stone:

 “I think he broke the law, so I certainly wouldn’t characterize him as a hero… You won’t find much admiration from me.”

 Three years later, as the film Snowden opens in theaters, the debate continues.
-Still living in Russia, Snowden has not yet answered to US authorities for his actions.
+Still living in Russia, Snowden has not yet answered US authorities for his actions.

 However, it’s a mistake to think he’s hiding from arrest.
 He’s prepared to go to jail for his actions.
-One of his conditions is to receive a fair trial, something that is impossible under the Espionage Act of 1917, which calls for trial without jury.
+One of his conditions is to receive a fair trial, something that is impossible under the Espionage Act of 1917, which calls for trial without a jury.
 He also fears his imprisonment would discourage other whistleblowers, as he told The Guardian:

 “I’ve volunteered to go to prison with the government many times.
 What I won’t do is I won’t serve as a deterrent to people trying to do the right thing in difficult situations.”